CougarTasker/curriculum-vitae/README.md

 - Version Control: Predominantly work with Git and Github, with additional experience using SVN and Gitlab.
 - APIs: Skilled in designing, implementing, and integrating RESTful APIs.
 - Databases: Ability to create database solutions, familiar with PostgreSQL, MySQL and ORMs such as Prisma and Drizzle.
-- Deployment: Proficient with IaC deployments with Kubernetes and Terraform to cloud platforms like Azure, AWS, and GCP
+- Deployment: Proficient with IaC deployments with Kubernetes and Terraform to cloud platforms like Azure, AWS, and GCP.
 - Liunx & Containerisation: Extensive experience with Linux distributions for development and deployment.
 # Education